unjs/unstorage/docs/2.drivers/azure.md

 - `containerName`: The name of the blob container to use.
 Defaults to `unstorage`.
 - `accountKey`: The account key to use for authentication.
 This is only required if you are using `AzureNamedKeyCredential`.
 - `sasKey`: The SAS token to use for authentication.
 This is only required if you are using `AzureSASCredential`.
+- `sasUrl`: The SAS URL of the storage account.
+This is an alternative to providing `accountName` and `sasKey` separately.
+The URL can be either:
+  - A storage account URL: `https://<account>.blob.core.windows.net?<sas-token>`
+  - A container URL: `https://<account>.blob.core.windows.net/<container>?<sas-token>` you must specify the `containerName` option
 - `connectionString`: The storage accounts' connection string. `accountKey` and `sasKey` take precedence.
+- `endpointSuffix`: Storage account endpoint suffix.
+Needs to be changed for Microsoft Azure operated by 21Vianet, Azure Government or Azurite.
+Defaults to `.blob.core.windows.net`.

 ## Azure Table Storage